rapidexp/jquery-h5form/README.md

 ## History

+### Version 2.4.3 (2012-07-09)

+* Fixed the datetime state that attribue is set to undefined.
+* Fixed the datetime state that has the requed attribute.
+* Does not submit if canceled in a previous handler.

 ### Version 2.4.2 (2012-06-30)

 * Removed support the form attribute and fixed the button element on submit.
 * Fixed the position of the active balloon using the uniqueNumber for get the position.

 ### Version 2.4.1 (2012-06-26)